documentcloud/documentcloud/app/views/help/api.markdown

 per_page      | the number of documents to return per page | 100 (defaults to 10, max is 1000)
-sections      | include document sections in the results | true (defaults to false) annotations   | include document annotations in the results | true (defaults to false)
+sections      | include document sections in the results | true (defaults to false) annotations   | include document annotations in the results | true (defaults to false) entities      | include entities for the search in the results | true (defaults to false)

 ### Example